open-webui/docs/docs/getting-started/api.md

         ]
       }'
   ```

+#### 🧩 Retrival Augmented Generation (RAG)
+- **Endpoint Info**: Currently available with limited functionality as it undergoes significant refinements.
+Use of the RAG API remains possible but certain operations may be limited until the integration of our ongoing improvements.
+- **Note**: Anticipate enhanced functionality upon completion of [Issue #3527](https://github.com/open-webui/open-webui/issues/3527).
+We're working hard to streamline processes and include exciting new features.
+Thank you for your patience as we ensure that the RAG API will be easier and more efficient to use.

 ## Advantages of Using Open WebUI as a Unified LLM Provider
 Open WebUI offers a myriad of benefits, making it an essential tool for developers and businesses alike: